openphacts/ops-docker/README.md

 [Data Volume Containers](http://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container)
 to contain the Open PHACTS datasets.

-On installation you will need to build these local data containers and their data staging counterpaths, [virtuosodata-frombackup](virtuosodata-frombackup) and [mysqlstaging](mysqlstaging), which will download the [Open PHACTS 1.5 data](http://data.openphacts.org/1.5/).
+On installation you will need to run once these local data containers and their data staging counterpaths, [virtuosodata-frombackup](virtuosodata-frombackup) and [mysqlstaging](mysqlstaging), which will download the [Open PHACTS 1.5 data](http://data.openphacts.org/1.5/).

+If you do not have sufficient disk space in your

 The below will download about ~20 GB and might take some time to download and stage
-(1-3 h depending on network and disk speed).
+(~ 2h depending on network and disk speed).
-You will probably want to use `screen` or the
-`up -d` option if you are using SSH.

-    sudo docker-compose up mysqlstaging
+    sudo docker-compose up -d mysqlstaging virtuosostaging

+To follow the progress, use:

+    sudo docker-compose ps
+    sudo docker-compose logs mysqlstaging
-    sudo docker-compose up virtuosostaging
+    sudo docker-compose logs virtuosostaging

+Note that `docker-compose logs` does not terminate even if its contanier does, use *Ctrl-C* to cancel log listing.

+Staging is finished when both `mysqlstaging` and `virtuosostaging` have exited.
+Note that the `mysql` container will remain up.

 ## Configuring Open PHACTS platform